-Kotz, Newport, and Elliott [2] discussed the mistaken assumptions in wireless network research regarding the non-uniform field and asymmetric non-reciprocal field strength in both directions between the receiver and transmitter.
+Kotz, Newport, and Elliott [2] discussed the mistaken assumptions in wireless network research regarding the non-uniform field and asymmetric nonreciprocal field strength in both directions between the receiver and transmitter.
 The author focused on 802.11 wireless systems while this paper will focus on 802.15 systems such as the WSN.

 Other studies discussed the effect of transmission radius in wireless networks.
 In [4] and [5], Gupta and Sanchez analyzed the critical transmission range to maintain connectivity in wireless networks.
 In [4], Gupta presented a statistical analysis of the probability of connectivity and in [5], Sanchez provided a separate algorithm to establish this connectivity.
+Topology creation and clustering algorithms [6, 7] can also be effected by irregular transmission pattern.